 Subrecipient Monitoring Roles and Responsibilities are identified below.

 PI’s have the primary responsibility for subrecipient monitoring.
-With each new subaward, DSP sends the PI a subrecipient monitoring reminder letter that covers the following topics:
+With each UFIRST executed subaward, DSP includes a reminder that covers the following topics:

 The level of involvement of Department fiscal or grant staff support varies; however, it should be clearly defined at the local level and include the following: